NCAR/lrose-bootstrap/README.md

-# lrose-docker
+# lrose-bootstrap

-Scripts for docker builds for LROSE
+Bootstrap scripts for chkecking out and building LROSE.